liuzey/EECS738_Project4/README.md

 ## Schedule
 - [x] Set up a new git repository in your GitHub account
-- [x] Pick two datasets from https://en.wikipedia.org/wiki/List_of_datasets_for_machine-learning_research
+- [x] Think up a map-like environment with treasure, obstacles and opponents
 - [x] Choose a programming language (Python, C/C++, Java) **Python**
-- [x] Formulate ideas on how neural networks can be used to accomplish the task for the specific dataset
+- [x] Formulate ideas on how reinforcement learning can be used to find treasure efficiently while avoiding obstacles and opponents
-- [x] Build a neural network to model the prediction process programmatically
+- [x] Build one or more reinforcement policies to model situational assessments, actions and rewards programmatically
 - [x] Document your process and results
 - [x] Commit your source code, documentation and other supporting files to the git repository in GitHub